 The ‘amber list’

 The ‘amber list’ has been scrapped.
-Travel to countries on this list was possible with PCR testing and proof of negative coronavirus tests.
-There's now only the ‘red’ and ‘OK to travel’ list, which is a merger of the ‘amber’ and ‘green’ lists.
+Travel to countries on this list was possible with PCR testing.
+There’s now only the ‘red’ and ‘OK to travel’ list, which is a merger of the ‘amber’ and ‘green’ lists.

 The ‘OK to travel’ list, or ‘green list’

 The new, two-tier set of rules will create a ‘simpler, more straightforward system’ according to the UK government.
-Take a look at the ‘OK to travel’ list – which includes eight previously ‘red’ countries – for the full list of destinations.
+All countries that aren’t on the ‘red’ list are now considered ‘OK to travel’.

 What are the rules for fully-vaccinated travellers?

-All travellers still have to fill out a ‘passenger locator form’.
+All arrivals must also fill out a ‘passenger locator form’.

 Which countries are on the UK’s ‘OK to travel’ green list?